A - Z of Useful Information for Parents

 Our school policy promotes positive interaction between students in and out of the classroom.
 Bullying is not tolerated.
 Teachers supervise students in the playground during lunch and recess and proactive learning in the classroom encourages students to be aware of how they are treating others.

 Remember that the occasional conflict or harsh word is not defined as “bullying” but rather, inappropriate behaviour that needs to be addressed.
-See our Bullying Prevention Policy and Student Engagement and Inclusion Policy (on our website) for further details.
+See our Bullying Prevention Policy and Student Wellbeing and Engagement Policy (on our website) for further details.

 All school events are listed on our online Event Calendar, found under the 'News' tab on our website.
 It can also be accessed through our fortnightly LPS eNews.